 Around 95 per cent of island residents use collected rainwater as their primary water source.
-However 30 per cent of the population supplement this water source with water from bores - 45,000m3 is taken by water carriers each year.
+However, 30 per cent of the population supplement this water source with water from bores (45,000m3 is taken by water carriers each year).

-Rainwater collection is the most sustainable water use option for the islands, as seen in the water use hierarchy in figure 1.
-Expert advice offered by manufacturers of rainwater tanks should be utilised when planning a rainwater collection system to ensure the size of the system will adequately service the water use requirements.
+Rainwater collection is the most sustainable water use option for the islands.
+Expert advice offered by manufacturers of rainwater tanks should be used when planning a rainwater collection system to ensure the size of the system will adequately service the water use requirements.
 This will reduce the use of other water sources such as aquifers.